ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-export/README.md

    sqlite>
    ```

    Please note that launching sqlite3 is used for creating a new database.
 This following example shows that it will create a new database named *[my_first_database.db]* If the file *[my_first_database.db]* already exists, SQLite will open a connection to it; if it does not exist, SQLite will create it.
+Do not use the semi-colon (i.e. ;) after the database name, else it will be part of the database

    ```